Whadup/meticulous-ml/README.rst

 The utility script ``meticulous`` also offers some advanced database operations that allow you to extract precisely the experiments of interest as well as some interesting aggregates.

 The operations supported are filtering, grouping, sorting and selecting columns, and they are applied in exactly this order.
+Note this convention on the column names: All arguments of the experiment are prefixed with ``args_`` whereas all results in the summary dictionary are prefixed with ``summary``.

 Filtering allows you to specify a `pandas query <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_ for experiments ussing the ``--filter`` argument.